Herb Reference Guide

 In Klara Boost, licorice root is delivered as a full-spectrum liquid extract — meaning the active compounds have been drawn out of the root and suspended in a solution your body can absorb quickly, without the need to digest a capsule or steep a tea.
 The formula is alcohol-free (a key point for those who avoid alcohol for any reason) and contains the whole-root extract rather than isolated fractions like DGL (deglycyrrhizinated licorice).
 DGL has had the glycyrrhizin removed to reduce blood pressure concerns — but in doing so, it also loses much of the anti-inflammatory, antiviral, and adrenal-supporting activity.
 Drink Inc uses the full-spectrum root to deliver the complete therapeutic profile.

-In Klara Tea, licorice root appears alongside slippery elm bark — the two most powerful gut-healing herbs combined in a single tea.
-This combination is particularly beneficial for anyone dealing with gut inflammation, heartburn, or digestive discomfort, as both herbs coat and soothe the gut lining simultaneously.
+In Klara Tea, licorice root appears alongside slippery elm bark — two of the most-traditional digestive-soothing herbs combined in a single tea.
+This combination has long been used to support everyday digestive comfort, as both herbs are traditionally used to soothe the gut lining.

 Suggested use (Klara Boost): 30 drops in water, juice, a smoothie, or even your morning coffee, once daily.
 You can hold the liquid under your tongue for a moment before swallowing to allow some absorption directly through the mucous membranes of the mouth — a faster delivery route than digestion alone.